Home defense is a top priority for any prepper.

 Attach 3 screw eyes, 2 #214x 13/16 small screw eyes and 1 #212x 15/16 medium screw eye for each cable.

-For the pan control cables, the medium screw eye will go to the back of motion base cable standoff board to support the cable housing, and a small screw eye in front of it to act as a cable housing stop.
+For the pan control cables, the medium screws eye will go to the back of the motion base cable standoff board to support the cable housing, and a small screw eye in front of it to act as a cable housing stop.
 The remaining small screw will be used to attach the ends of the cables to the pan base board.

 Step 3: